griddler-j/PV_circuit_model/README.md

 Without MSVC, PV Circuit Model will fail to build the ivkernel from source and fall back to a python implementation (which will be deprecated)

 # 🛠️ Getting Started
-1. Install dependencies -
-Navigate to the package directory and run: `pip install -r requirements.txt`

 1. Install the package in development mode: `pip install -e .`

 1. Run example code